 The university’s stand on open access is expressed in the UT Open Access Policy.

-Before submitting your article to any scientific journal (non-OA, hybrid, or OA), it is wise to evaluate the journal and publisher of your choice based on criteria for scientific quality, such as intrinsic quality of articles in the journal, scope and audience, selectivity, peer-review process, writing quality, editorial committee, and availability and visibility.
-Another quality measure is a journal’s impact.
-OA journals tend to have more impact than non-OA journals, simply because more people have access to them, so their visibility and use are higher.
-On the other hand, non-OA journals tend to have higher impact factors (the average number of citations to recent articles published in that journal, as presented in Journal Citation Reports), simply because these journals have been around longer.
+Before submitting your article to any scientific journal, it is wise to evaluate the journal and publisher of your choice based on criteria for scientific quality, such as intrinsic quality of articles in the journal, scope and audience, selectivity, peer-review process, writing quality, editorial committee, and availability and visibility.
+Think.
+Check.
+Submit. offers a checklist for identifying trusted journals for your research.

-Additional criteria can be taken into account when evaluating OA journals and publishers.
+Additional criteria can be taken into account when evaluating open-access journals and publishers.
 As a rule of thumb, publishers belonging to the Open Access Scholarly Publishers’ Association (OASPA) and journals listed in the Directory of Open Access Journals (DOAJ) tend to be more reputable.
-DOAJ is an online directory that indexes and provides access to peer-reviewed OA journals.
-At the other end of the spectrum, Beall’s list provides an overview of problematic publishers, or, in their words, “potential, possible, or probable predatory scholarly open-access publishers”.
-Finally, Quality Open Access Market (QOAM) presents journals and their quality scores based on academics’ experiences with the journal in question.
+DOAJ is an online directory that indexes peer-reviewed open-access journals.

 The above-mentioned quality measures are not meant as a harsh cut-off point, but as a starting point.
 You should always decide for yourself if the journal is suitable for your article.